-With just over a week to go until the unveiling of the first-ever 50 Next list on 20th April, we head to Biscay, Spain, to check out what our host destination has bestowed upon gastronomy and explore why it is the perfect partner to celebrate the young people shaping the future of food and drink
+50 Next is returning for its second annual edition, to be unveiled at its first in-person event in Bilbao on Friday 24th June.
+To celebrate the upcoming reveal of the Class of 2022, we head to Biscay, Spain, to check out what our host destination has bestowed upon gastronomy and explore why it is the perfect partner to celebrate the young people shaping the future of food and drink

 50 Next and the Basque Country have a lot in common.
 Both champion gastronomy in all its forms, from the gamechanging producers at the start of the food chain to the hospitality heroes serving it up on the plate.
 They both also connect the big-hitters of epicureanism with the young leaders of the future as well as both celebrating innovation, transformation and entrepreneurship across the entire food and drink spectrum.

 This is why we chose Biscay, in the Basque region of Spain, as host destination for the inaugural 50 Next event programme.
-Held in Bilbao in early 2022, once global travel restrictions are lifted, the 50 Next physical event will welcome these young people aged 35 and under to celebrate their achievements while connecting them with current champions in gastronomy.
+With the awards ceremony in Bilbao representing the first physical event for 50 Next, it will be the perfect moment to celebrate these young people’s achievements and connect them with current champions of gastronomy.
 Here’s a look at some of the greatest things the Basque Country has given the culinary universe.

 A land of good eating to explore

-As the single region with the highest concentration of restaurants on The World’s 50 Best Restaurants – making up 10% of the list – the Basque region can confidently stake its claim a place where world-class fine dining can be found on every corner.
-But its status as a culinary capital is as much about casual, local food and drink as it is avant-garde cuisine – from the vineyards producing txakoli wine to the markets, bodegas and bars that make it unique.
+As a region saturated with restaurants ranked in the historical editions of The World’s 50 Best Restaurants lists, the Basque region can confidently stake its claim as a place where world-class fine dining can be found on every corner.
+But its status as a culinary capital is as much about casual local food and drink as it is avant-garde cuisine, from the vineyards producing txakoli wine to the markets, bodegas and bars that make it unique.